immersive-web/anchors/explainer.md

 *   Understanding the semantics of the physical world (such as detecting and tracking markers, images, faces or objects) is outside the scope of this explainer.
 Currently, there is no specific proposal on how to expose even basic understanding of the physical world to the web, much less more interesting objects.
 Whenever such proposal is agreed upon, the scope of the anchor API could evolve to support it.
 But even in that case, there will still be a need for anchors with arbitrary 3D poses.
 Currently, anchors **are not** intended to track moving objects.
 *   Persisting and sharing anchors is outside of the current scope of this explainer, since platform-level anchors (used to implement the anchor concept) are opaque and not compatible across different platforms.

-Anchors are intended to maintain a pose that corresponds to a location in the physical world, and will be updated by the system as it's understanding of the physical-world changes.
+Anchors are intended to maintain a pose that corresponds to a location in the physical world, and will be updated by the system as its understanding of the physical-world changes.

 # Use Cases